 Homeschooling Parents Can Transmit Their Values More Effectively

-Homeschooled parents generally have more time and interest in molding the character of their children than teachers.
-Conversely, public school children have a lot of unintentional character molding that’s coming from peers in their classroom.
-With high teacher: student ratios, public school teachers don’t have the time (and sometimes the interest) in positively molding the character of every child in their classroom.
+Home educators generally have more time and interest in molding their children’s character than teachers.
+Conversely, public school children have lots of unintentional character molding from peers in their classroom.

 As Ann Karako said:

-At the school your child is one of many.
-The teacher does not have the time nor the mental resources to keep track of each one with much level of detail.
+At school, your child is one of many.
+The teacher does not have the time or the mental resources to keep track of each one with much detail.
 While your kid is in their classroom, the teacher may try to have some input about work habits, but as soon as one class departs from their sight, they are focusing on the next group of crazy kids.
-Teachers HAVE to wipe the slate between classes or they will go crazy.
-And they have no desire to take that emotional baggage home with them — they do have lives and families of their own, after all — so they ignore it until class the next day. [iHN blog]
+Teachers HAVE to wipe the slate between classes, or they will go crazy.
+And they have no desire to take that emotional baggage home with them — they do have lives and families of their own, so they ignore it until class the next day. [iHN blog]

-If I were to recommend a person 500 years ago send their child to a certain institution and that at the end of that time they would be less well-behaved, less-educated, and have a weaker relationship with their parents than if they were to teach children at home, what might they say?
+If I were to time travel back to the 1500s and recommend a parent should send their child to an institution (called public school), and at the end of 12 years, they would receive back a less well-behaved, less curious mind and have a weaker relationship with their parents than if they were to teach children at home, what might they say?

-Even though sex, drugs, and alcohol are prevalent in schools, we are so desensitized to the effects of peer influence (having experienced it ourselves), we consciously expect our children to immerse themselves in poor school culture and emerge unscathed.
+Even though sex, drugs, and alcohol are prevalent in schools, we are so desensitized to peer influence (having experienced it ourselves) that we consciously expect our children to immerse themselves in poor school culture and emerge unscathed.